 We all know that predators aren't lurking around every corner.
 But even a million to one chance is too high a risk to take with a child.

 Modern, cautious parenting isn't a guarantee that kids will be 100 percent safe – life gives no guarantees.
 But a cautious parent does lessen the possibility that a child will be at risk.

 Ms. Skenazy assumes that since most kids are never attacked or harmed in a freakish accident, it's OK to let them all run around unsupervised.
-But that's as foolish as not using seat-belts because most cars never crash, or not using smoke alarms because most homes never catch fire.
+But that's as foolish as not using seat-belts because the vast majority of cars never crash, or not using smoke alarms because the vast majority of homes never catch fire.

 So why do laws nationwide demand that we always use seat-belts and smoke alarms?
 Just in case.
 So why should we always go the extra mile in protecting our children?
 Just in case.
 Just in case a mere child encounters a freakish accident – or is targeted by an adult sex fiend.

 (Most U.S. state laws define Child Endangerment as “placing a child in a potentially harmful situation through negligence or misconduct.”
 Penalties range from a misdemeanor to a felony.)

 A five-year-old boy went missing from his Fort Worth TX apartment complex.
 His dead body was later found behind a nearby vacant house with multiple blunt force head injuries.
 Police arrested a 13-year-old male suspect after witnesses reported that the boys had been seen together going into the backyard of the vacant house.
 Both boys were free to roam without adult supervision.